curioussoulscafe/curious-souls-cafe/README.md

 ## 🚀 Getting Started

+**Tip:** A simplified version of 'Getting Started' is available conveniently within most pages in the [app](https://app.curioussouls.cafe/) including a QR code or link of the page to quickly onboard new participants.

 Step into meaningful conversations with ease!
 Here's how you can join the fun:

 1. **Launch the Live Web App**